Cliptionary/development/README.md

 # development
-First pass development
-This is the intial work file for the Cliptionary project.
+First pass development: the intial work file for the Cliptionary project.

 The objects are: